dantonik/knowledge-hub/docs/computer-science/programming/programming-languages/python/overview.md

 Python is an interpreted general-purpose high-level programming language with easy syntax and dynamic semantics.
 Python is a dynamically typed language.

+Python source code (.py) is compiled to bytecode (.pyc) and it runs in the Python Virtual Machine (PVM).

 [Stanford Python Guide](https://cs.stanford.edu/people/nick/py/)
 Exception Handling
 Debugging